nextgis/docs_ngweb/source/infowebgis.rst

 Storage
 --------

+.. note:: This functionality is only available for cloud Web GIS

 The "Storage" section contains information about the volume of data loaded into Web GIS depending on their type.
 The space usage estimate is located below the main table.
 The administrator can forcibly recalculate the amount of storage (for example - immediately after loading big data, if the system has not yet recalculated the occupied space on its own).